Master's Degree Program

 Content

-Structure and function of drug targets on the molecular level as well as their role as regulators of cell function, the prodrug strategy, and most frequently prescribed drugs for the treatment of human diseases (e.g. background of a disease, mechanism of action, important side effects).
+• Most frequently prescribed drugs for the treatment of selected human diseases (e.g. background of a disease, mechanism of action, important side effects, drug interactions)

 Teaching method